awslabs/mountpoint-s3/README.md

 ## Getting started

 The alpha release of Mountpoint for Amazon S3 is only available by building from source, and only supports Linux.
-These instructions are for Amazon Linux 2 and Amazon Linux 2023, but other Linux distributions should be similar.

-First, install dependencies:

-For RPM based distributions:
+First, install the necessary dependencies.
+For RPM-based distributions (Amazon Linux 2 and 2023, Fedora, CentOS, etc):

     sudo yum install fuse fuse-devel cmake3 clang-devel git

-For Deb based distributions:
+or for apt-based distributions (Debian, Ubuntu, etc):

     sudo apt install fuse libfuse-dev cmake libclang-dev git